pqr29/wibwob_assets_encryptor/README.md

-# zip_to_ez
+# Wib Wob assets encryptors
-python script that allows to encript zips to .ez files (puni puni/wibwob models)
+python scripts that allows to encript files to a wib wob format

+Youn need to indicate the file in the code of the python script